vimeo/psalm/docs/plugins.md

 </PluginIssue>
 ```

-# Composer-based plugins
+## Composer-based plugins

-Composer-based plugins provide easier way to manage and distribute your plugins.
+Composer-based plugins provide an easier way to manage and distribute your plugins.

-## Using composer-based plugins
 ### Discovering plugins

 Plugins can be found on Packagist by `type=psalm-plugin` query: https://packagist.org/packages/list.json?type=psalm-plugin